Jody Porter: Fountains of Wayne

-Porter was then asked by his friend Adam Schlesinger, who had already been brought into The Belltower briefly, to join his newly formed band Fountains of Wayne before their self-titled Atlantic debut.
+Porter was then asked by his friend Adam Schlesinger, who had already been brought into The Belltower briefly, to join his newly formed band Fountains of Wayne shortly after recording their self-titled Atlantic debut.
 Porter continued with Fountains of Wayne through their 1999 release, Utopia Parkway.
 However, after the band was dropped from Atlantic Records in 2001, Fountains of Wayne went on hiatus.
-In 2003, the band reformed and entered the studio to do a spate of demos which would eventually become Welcome Interstate Managers on Virgin Records.
+In 2003, the band reformed and entered the studio to do a spate of demos which would eventually become Welcome Interstate Managers on S-Curve.
 The band received two Grammy nominations in 2004 and released Out of State Plates, a collection of B-sides and rarities the following year.
 They reassembled in 2007 for their next studio album Traffic and Weather which was said to have been recorded largely by Schlesinger and Porter.
+By 2013, the band had broken up without any official statement, though members of the group were speaking of Fountains of Wayne in the past tense.
+The band performed together for the first time since 2013 on April 22, 2020, as part of a charity livestream event to raise funding for the New Jersey Pandemic Relief Fund.
+The performance was a tribute to Schlesinger, who died of complications from COVID-19.

+Porter is not involved in the most recent revival of Fountains of Wayne, due to health issues.

 The AstroJet

 Jody Porter also once fronted the short-lived New York-based alternative band The Astrojet.
 In 2002, The Astrojet recorded a six track EP of Porter-penned songs entitled, The Mile Low Club.
 In early 2004, he disbanded the group to reassemble Fountains of Wayne and continue as a solo artist.